I am a believer that many things become infinitely better when smothered in something fabulous.

-- Pound chicken to even thickness then brush both sides with extra virgin olive oil and season with garlic salt and pepper.
-Saute in a large skillet over medium-high heat for 3-4 minutes a side, or until no longer pink in the center.
+- Brush both sides of chicken breasts with extra virgin olive oil then season with garlic salt and pepper.
+Saute in a large, nonstick sprayed skillet over medium-high heat for 3-4 minutes a side, or until no longer pink in the center.
 Remove to a plate then set aside.

 - Add pasta to a large pot of salted, boiling water then cook until al dente.
 Drain then set aside.